evgeny-m/MoCapDataset/README.md

 # MoCapDataset
-Motion capture dataset obtained using the Perception Neuron system
-</br></br>
-This repository contains a motion capture dataset obtained using a perception neuron system for classifying human actions.
+This repository contains a motion capture dataset for human action classification, obtained using the <a href="https://support.neuronmocap.com/hc/en-us/articles/360044818093-Perception-Neuron-32">Perception Neuron</a> motion capture system.
 </br></br>
 The dataset is divided into several parts: gestures, controls, and tool use.